fritzo/pomagma/doc/query_compiler_design.md

 ### Logic Programming Language

 Pomagma's logic programming language provides a declarative syntax for expressing inference rules over ordered combinatory algebras.
-The language supports **facts** (ground statements) and **rules** (conditional inference patterns) using a distinctive ASCII-art syntax that visually separates premises from conclusions.
+The language supports **facts** (ground statements) and **rules** (conditional inference patterns) using a two-dimensional ASCII-art syntax that visually separates premises from conclusions.

 **Facts** are atomic statements written in Polish notation:
 ```